-Wellington Street WC2, London, United Kingdom where he lived and published the 'All The Year Round' magazine
+Wellington Street WC2, London, United Kingdom where they lived and published the 'All The Year Round' magazine

 Charles Dickens 1812-1870 writer, journalist and social reformer

-Charles Dickens Primary School, Lant Street, Borough, London, United Kingdom where he was
+Charles Dickens Primary School, Lant Street, Borough, London, United Kingdom where they was

 Charles Dickens 1812-1870 made several visits to this ancient house in the 1830's

-Pilgrims, 4–6 Borough Lane, Eastbourne, United Kingdom where he visited
+Pilgrims, 4–6 Borough Lane, Eastbourne, United Kingdom where they visited

 Here lived Charles Kitterbell as related by Charles Dickens in Sketches by Boz "The Bloomsbury Christening"

-14 Great Russell Street, WC1, London, United Kingdom where he wrote about
+14 Great Russell Street, WC1, London, United Kingdom where they wrote about

 As a boy Charles Dickens worked here 1824 - 1825